LimJY03/WebDevPractice/university-web-design/README.md

 ### Icons

 Google Fonts has a icon library called the [Material Icons](https://fonts.google.com/icons?icon.set=Material+Icons) which also can be embedded in our `HTML` code easily without downloading it.
-We can then use the icons using the `<span>` tag or `<i>` tag, and the name of the icon as the "`innerHTML`" of the tag.
+We can then use the icons using the `<span>` tag or `<i>` tag, and the name of the icon as the "`innerText`" of the tag.
 For example to create a "face" icon, we just need to write the following code in `HTML`:

 ```html
 <span class="material-icons">face</span>